max3-2/pybudgetbook/README.md

 # pybudgetbook
-Organize and sort your receipts locally, use pandas power to analyze your spendings!
+Organize and sort your receipts locally, use pandas power to analyze your expenses!
 But why?
 There are tons of Apps out there scanning and even some for receipts.
+Some of them might even be more general or better at parsing.
 Sure, but here are the core reasons why I built this app.
-If they are important to you, give it a try!
+If they are important to you, give it a try (and help to support more receipts)!

 <u>Reason 1: Data Privacy</u>